97.3%

 When the algorithm knows your breaking point better than you do.

-The man appeared at the corner like he’d been placed there.
+The man appeared at the corner like he’d been placed there, and Steven stopped walking.
+Wrong neighborhood, wrong time, wrong everything about this.

-Steven was moving.
-No thought, just motion.
+Steven was moving with no thought, just motion.

 “Give me your money.”

 The man turned, looked at Steven, looked at the gun, and took another sip of coffee.
+He didn’t flinch.

 This man looked at Steven like Steven was mildly interesting.